Emerging Frontiers in Medical Science

 Regenerative Medicine: Supporting Natural Healing

-Beyond stem cells, regenerative medicine encompasses various techniques that support the body’s natural healing processes.
+Beyond stem cells, regenerative medicine encompasses a range of techniques that support the body’s natural healing processes.
 This includes the development of biological scaffolds and bioactive molecules designed to promote tissue growth and repair.
 These innovations can accelerate recovery from injuries, chronic conditions, and degenerative diseases.
 By enhancing the body’s inherent ability to heal itself, regenerative medicine offers an alternative to traditional treatments that often focus only on symptom management.

 Emerging frontiers in medical science